 Pondering the progress of technology – comparing my first hand-held GPS receiver from 1999 to the GNSS chip that’s in my 2019 smartphone…

-20-ish years ago I acquired a Magellan GPS 315 – purchased from a shop in England’s Lake District – it was primarily going to be a navigation aid for camping/hiking etc. I’ve still got it and it still works.
-It’s slow: it takes at least 5 minutes to get a lock, it needs a clear view of the whole sky (even slight foliage cover upsets it) and it eats a set of AA batteries in just a few hours.
+20-ish years ago I acquired a Magellan GPS 315 – purchased from a shop in England’s Lake District – it was primarily going to be a navigation aid for camping/hiking/driving etc. I’ve still got it and it still works, but it’s slow: it takes at least 5 minutes to get a lock, it needs a clear view of the whole sky (even slight foliage cover upsets it) and it eats a set of AA batteries in just a few hours.
 In contrast the smartphone I had in 2019 (Samsung Galaxy S10+) is roughly 20 years younger than the Magellan GPS and also contains a GNSS receiver as well as all the other functions & sensors built-in to the phone.
 In my job at Chronos I deal with atomic clocks and accurate time/frequency distribution systems, most of which utilise GPS/GNSS receivers as sources of UTC and this lead me to consider what progress has been made in those 20 years from GPS315 to Galaxy S10+?

 I upgraded my previous smartphone to the Galaxy S10+ in 2019 – exactly 20 years after the GPS 315 was built.
 Thanks to the Tech Insights site we can see inside the Samsung Galaxy S10+ too – amazingly the “GPS” receiver function is now contained in a tiny 3mm x 5mm Broadcom BCM47752KLB1G GNSS chip.
 It’s also much more fully featured than the GPS315 as it is “multi-constellation” and can receive not only GPS signals but also signals from the GLONASS, GALILEO and BEIDOU constellations.
 It takes just a few seconds to get a fix and the power consumption is orders of magnitude lower than the old Magellan unit too.
 The GNSS function is just a tiny portion of the whole Galaxy S10+ device, which by 1990s standards looks like a supercomputer.